sinhapriyanshu200/apparel-platform-performance-analysis/README.md

-# 👘 Apparel Platform Performance Regression Analysis
+# 👘 Apparel Platform Performance Analysis

 ## 📈 Overview
 This project builds predictive models to estimate customer spending on an apparel platform.
 Through careful EDA and feature engineering, it uncovers key drivers of customer purchases.